Home » What we do

 To read current and past issues of the SRS Newsletter in PDF format, please click on the links below:

 The Society for Romanian Studies is involved in a variety of activities and programs, and you can too.
 We offer two prizes, publish a book series in collaboration with Polirom as well as the Journal of Romanian Studies in collaboration with Ibidem Press, maintain a mentorship program, distribute our biannual Newsletter, maintain links with a number of other scholarly organizations, and organize an international conference in Romania every three years.
-The Society is celebrating its 45th anniversary in 2018, a momentous event we mark with the “45 for 45” interviews series published in the acclaimed LaPunkt.
+The Society celebrated its 45th anniversary in 2018, a momentous event we marked with the “45 for 45” interviews series published in the acclaimed LaPunkt.

 Please choose one of the links below to find out more!